 Moe (1988) reviewed estimations of prompt radiation doses from excursions in a moderated system and a metallic system, as well as dose rates from residual contamination left by a criticality excursion.
-Assuming a burst of 10^{18} fissions in an unshielded, water-moderated system, the total absorbed dose is estimated to be >600 rad up to 6 m and >100 rad up to about 15 m.
-The gamma/neutron ratio of the total absorbed dose ratio was 0.1.
+Assuming a burst of 1018 fissions in an unshielded, water-moderated system, the total absorbed dose is estimated to be >600 rad up to 6 m and >100 rad up to about 15 m.
+The gamma/neutron ratio of the total absorbed dose was 2.8.
+For an unmoderated configuration, the gamma/neutron absorbed dose ratio was 0.1.
 In general, for a moderated system, the gamma dose would be expected to be higher than the neutron dose and, for a metal system, the neutron dose would be expected to be higher than the gamma dose.